tolitius/calip/README.md

  :returned / :error}  ;; a :returned value or an :error [depending on whether the :on-error? flag is set]
 ```

-Quite a useful scenario is to use calip to measure or debug parts of the application that writes logs.
+quite a useful scenario is to use calip to measure or debug parts of the application that writes logs.
 We can tap into that:

 ```clojure
 => (require '[clojure.tools.logging :as log])